thadryanjs/install-arch-on-vm/InstallVM.md

 They're dependencies used by Gnome.
 Accepting the defaults is fine (In this case, it's an audio component use in the Gnome package).

-Next, enable the Gnome display manager like this:
+Next, enable the Gnome display manager like this (you'll be asked to enter your password):

-    systemctl enable gdm.service
+    sudo systemctl enable gdm.service

 This will allow us to use the desktop after boot.
 Reboot, and you will be greeted with a the Gnome login screen.